 Applications and additional information are available at the Institute of International Education website.

 For fall semester and academic year programs, the application deadline is in April.
 For spring semester programs, the application deadline is in October.
-For summer, the application is due in early March.
+For summer, the application is due in early October and early March.
+There are two summer cycles.
 The online application is only available for a short period, usually 5-6 weeks.
 It is advised you review the deadlines and timelines page for the Gilman Scholarship.

 If you would like your essays to be reviewed by, please contact the Office of Global Affairs at least one week prior to the submission deadline.
 Studyabroad@ecu.edu